jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

     #include "avisynth.h"

-Note, sometimes there is a reference to a version number of the plugin api (for example v3 or v6).
+Note, sometimes there is a reference to a version number of the plugin api (for example v3, v6, v8).
 This refers to the value of :doc:`AVISYNTH_INTERFACE_VERSION <AviSynthInterfaceVersion>`.
 The classes and miscellaneous constants are described below.